By Wedaeli Chibelushi, Multimedia Producer

 Others question whether it is fair for trans sports stars to compete against those whose are cisgender (i.e. their gender identity matches the sex they were assigned at birth).

-As the public debate continues to rage, ITV News looks at what the current rules are for trans athletes and where the grey areas lie.
+As the debate continues to rage, ITV News looks at what the current rules are for trans athletes and where the grey areas lie.

 What are the current guidelines?